eclipse-iofog/iofog.org/content/docs/2.0.0/iofogctl/connect-disconnect.md

 ## Disconnect From Edge Compute Network

-When we are finished working with the cluster, we can disconnect from it and release the corresponding namespace from `iofogctl`.
+When you are finished working with the cluster, you can disconnect from it and release the corresponding namespace from `iofogctl`.

 ```bash
 iofogctl disconnect